fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/horace.rst

   as environment variables(e.g on IDAaaS).

 .. note::
-  SpinW Problems currently does not support plotting.
+  Horace Problems currently does not support plotting.
 Please set ``make_plots: no`` in the options file.